 SaaS Event Processing:

 Azure Functions provides support in triggering events based on activity in a SaaS service (just like any other underlying Azure service).
-For example, to save an excel file in OneDrive, this triggers a function which invokes a Microsoft Graph API to modify the spreadsheet and then to create an additional chart.
+For example, to save an excel file in OneDrive, this triggers a function that invokes a Microsoft Graph API to modify the spreadsheet and then to create an additional chart.

 Serverless Web Application Architectures: